Droplet rebounds off a fluid bath at low Weber numbers: Operators and

 \subsection{Construction of $\mathbf{L}(\ell)$}

-In the main text we introduced the matrix operator \(\bfjfm{L}(\ell)\) that projects the discrete pressure values \(\{p(\theta_i)\}\) in the droplet onto the Legendre‐mode coefficients \(B_\ell\).
-In this appendix we derive \(\bfjfm{L}(\ell)\), rendering $B_\ell$ as explicit linear combinations of the nodal pressures \(p(\theta_i)\).
+In the main text, we introduced the matrix operator \(\bfjfm{L}(\ell)\) that projects the discrete pressure values at a given time \(p(\theta_i) :=p(\theta_i, t)\) in the droplet onto the Legendre‐mode coefficients \(B_\ell\).
+In this appendix, we derive \(\bfjfm{L}(\ell)\), rendering $B_\ell$ as explicit linear combinations of the nodal pressures \(p(\theta_i)\).
 We begin by recalling the continuous projection

 We split the integral to be approximated and use the change of variables formula to get: